Trump expected to name lawyer Lighthizer as top trade rep

-WASHINGTON (AP) — President-elect Donald Trump is expected to nominate lawyer Robert Lighthizer as U.S. Trade Representative, a transition official said Monday night, filling in one of the final pieces in the new administration’s senior team.
+WASHINGTON (AP) — President-elect Donald Trump is expected to nominate lawyer Robert Lighthizer as U.S. Trade Representative, a transition official says, filling in one of the final pieces in the new administration’s senior team.

 Lighthizer, who served as deputy USTR under President Ronald Reagan, would play a key role in Trump’s trade agenda.
 The president-elect has vigorously opposed the 12-nation Trans-Pacific Partnership pact, but has said he would ink one-on-one trade deals with individual countries.
 Trump has also signaled a tough stance on trade with China, including levying a hefty tariff on Chinese imports.